-The payment process begins when the GAF has been fully executed.
+The grant funds are provided in a disbursement, which is a distribution from a dedicated fund for the specific purposes outlined in your application.
+The disbursement process begins when the GAF is fully executed.
 The grantee will receive notification of full execution from SmartSimple.
 This notification will include a PDF copy of the fully executed GAF, which will also be accessible in the grantee's SmartSimple profile.

-The grantee will receive payment six to eight weeks from the date of notification of the fully executed GAF.
-More information on MSAC's payment processing timeline can be found by clicking here.
+The grantee will receive the grant disbursement approximately six to eight weeks from the date of notification of the fully executed GAF.
+More information on MSAC's disbursement processing timeline can be found on the Payment Process web page.

 MSAC grants are generally considered taxable income.
-Payments are issued directly by the State of Maryland, not by MSAC, and no Social Security, state, or federal income taxes are withheld.
+Disbursements are issued directly by the State of Maryland, not by MSAC, and no Social Security, state, or federal income taxes are withheld.
 Individuals receiving grant awards over \$600 will receive via mail a 1099 from the State of Maryland after the end of the calendar year in which the grant was paid.
-To request or access your 1099 electronically, register and login on the General Accounting Division (GAD) Online Service Center site by clicking here.
+To request or access your 1099 electronically, register and login on the General Accounting Division (GAD) Online Service Center site.
 Specific questions regarding the taxability of your award should be directed to the IRS, the Office of the Maryland Comptroller, or your tax advisor.

-Grantees are encouraged to sign up to receive payment via Electronic Funds Transfer (EFT).
-Those with existing State vendor profiles (typically, those that have received prior MSAC grants) can sign up for EFT payments by completing the relevant forms found on the Comptroller's site here.
+Grantees are encouraged to sign up to receive disbursement via Electronic Funds Transfer (EFT).
+Those with existing State vendor profiles can sign up for EFT disbursements by completing the relevant forms on the Comptroller's EFT for Vendors Info site.
+Typically, those who have previously received MSAC grants have an existing state vendor profile.

 New grant recipients will receive grant funds via check made payable to the name and address indicated on the grantee's W-9.
-They will be able to sign up for EFT for any subsequent payments.
+They will be able to sign up for EFT for any subsequent disbursements.

-Payment Status
+Disbursement Status

-Grantees are encouraged to deposit grant payment checks immediately.
-If the grantee has not received payment within eight weeks of notification of a fully executed GAF, the grantee should contact MSAC to inquire about payment status.
-The grantee is responsible for following up with MSAC staff if payment is not received within the fiscal year in which it was awarded.
-If the payment was lost in transit, the State of Maryland is able to re-issue payment.
+Grantees are encouraged to deposit grant checks immediately.
+If the grantee has not received grant funds within eight weeks of notification of a fully executed GAF, the grantee should contact MSAC to inquire about disbursement status.
+The grantee is responsible for following up with MSAC staff if disbursement is not received within the fiscal year in which it was awarded.
+If the payment was lost in transit, the State of Maryland is able to re-issue disbursement.
 However, MSAC is unable to guarantee that funds will be available for re-issue after the end of the fiscal year in which a grant was awarded.

-If the grantee owes any Maryland state taxes or other state liabilities, the General Accounting Division (GAD) of the State Comptroller's office may intercept grant payments and hold them until the liability is resolved.
-Should this be the case, GAD will send written notice of this directly to the grantee via mail.
-MSAC is not provided further information as it is confidential; grantees will be able to find more info and discuss options with the Central Collections Unit (CCU) at 410-767-1220 or 888-248-0345.
+If the grantee owes any Maryland State taxes or other state liabilities, GAD may intercept grant disbursements and hold them until the liability is resolved.
+Should this be the case, GAD will send written notice of interception directly to the grantee via mail.
+MSAC is not provided with further information, as it is confidential.
+Grantees may find more information and discuss options with the Central Collections Unit at (410) 767.1642.
+Additionally, information on held disbursements can be found by creating an account on GAD's Online Service Center site.